 It is acknowledged that public parking exists nearby for train patrons.
-However, this parking is now paid parking or is for train patrons.
-Faced with the choice of either paying for parking adjacent to the train station or parking for free in the nearby residential streets, Council Officers have concluded that the proposal is likely to result in on-street parking within residential streets.
+However, this parking is for train patrons.
+Council Officers are not satisfied that the proposed parking generated by the proposed use will not spill over into the adjoining residential streets and have concluded that the proposal is likely to result in on-street parking within residential streets.
 This is not acceptable for the amenity of the residential properties in the streets, and furthermore some of the surrounding streets are narrow.